eduardogfma/ruby-on-rails-development-environment/README.md

 - `LOCAL_WORKSPACE_PATH` - **(Required)** Defines the local path that mounts to the container's `/home/dev/app` directory.
   - **⚠️ WARNING:** You **MUST** ensure the path is correct.
 An incorrect path could target the wrong directory, leading to unintended modifications to your existing projects or files.
 - `RAILS_ENV` - Rails environment (development, test, production).
 Defaults to `development`.
+- `POSTGRES_DB` - The name for the main PostgreSQL database.
+Defaults to `postgres_development`.
+- `POSTGRES_USER` - The user for the PostgreSQL database.
+Defaults to `postgres`.
+- `POSTGRES_PASSWORD` - The password for the PostgreSQL user.
+Defaults to `password`.
+- `POSTGRES_PORT` - The external port to map to the PostgreSQL container.
+Defaults to `5432`.

 ### Adding New Services